MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/ConvertFrom-Json.md

 This cmdlet was introduced in PowerShell 3.0.

+> [!NOTE]
-Beginning with PowerShell 6, this cmdlet support JSON with comments.
+> Beginning with PowerShell 6, this cmdlet supports JSON with comments.

 ## EXAMPLES